framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 # A Clojure Primer

-To learn about Clojure in any depth, I'd recommend you go through the **More Stuff to Read** section at the end of this page, but I'm going to give you a quick run through of some useful basics that should get you up and running more quickly.
+To learn about Clojure in any depth, I'd recommend you go through the **[More Stuff to Read](#more-stuff-to-read)** section at the end of this page, but I'm going to give you a quick run through of some useful basics that should get you up and running more quickly.

 As I claimed earlier, Clojure is a very simple language with only a few pieces of syntax:

 * A semicolon introduces a comment.
-Typically a single semicolon is used for an end of line comment and a double semicolon is used for a whole line comment.
+Typically a single semicolon `;` is used for an end of line comment and a double semicolon `;;` is used for a whole line comment.
 * `(func arg1 arg2 arg3)` represents a function call (with three arguments).
 You can use commas if you want but they are just whitespace: `(func arg1, arg2, arg3)`.
 Most Clojure developers omit commas in function calls.
 Almost everything in Clojure is a function call.